Nolan J. Coble

 About

-I am a third year PhD student at the Joint Center for Quantum Information and Computer Science (QuICS) at the University of Maryland, College Park.
+I am a fourth-year PhD student at the Joint Center for Quantum Information and Computer Science (QuICS) at the University of Maryland, College Park.
 I graduated from SUNY Brockport in 2020 majoring in mathematics and physics.

 My research interests are in quantum information and theoretical computer science.
-Recently, I have been interested in the use of error-correcting codes in Hamiltonian complexity and developing logical gates for high-rate quantum error-correcting codes.
+Recently, I have been interested in the use of error-correcting codes in Hamiltonian complexity and in constructing new quantum codes.

 Experience